Targets and Indicators

 In women, anaemia increases the risk of adverse maternal and neonatal outcomes.
-In 2019, the global prevalence of anaemia was 29.9 per cent in women of reproductive age has been stagnant globally, with over half a billion women aged 15-49 years with anaemia in 2019, representing a prevalence of 29.9 per cent (29.6 per cent in non-pregnant women and 36.5 per cent in pregnant women.
-The prevalence was higher in Central and Southern Asia, at 47.5 per cent in women of reproductive age.
+Since 2015, the prevalence of anaemia in women of reproductive age has been stagnant globally, with over half a billion women aged 15-49 years with anaemia in 2019, representing a prevalence of 29.9 per cent (29.6 per cent in non-pregnant women and 36.5 per cent in pregnant women).

 In three quarters of the limited number of countries with data, small-scale food producers show an average annual income of less than half that of large-scale food producers.
 Similarly, the labor productivity of small-scale food producers continues to lag behind that of larger-scale producers.
 Among small-scale food producers, the income of women-headed production units is systematically lower than the income of those units headed by men, aounting in half of the countries to only 50-70 per cent of the income of the units headed by men.